mulle-objc/mulle-objc-list/dox/OPTIMIZER_HOW.md

 File                        | Description
 ----------------------------|-----------------------------------
-`class-objc-loader.inc`    | C file that contains the classes of libFoo.a that will be member of the unoptimizable library (`lib_ObjC.a`)
+`class-objc-deps.inc`    | C file that contains the classes of libFoo.a that will be member of the unoptimizable library (`lib_ObjC.a`)
-`category-objc-loader.inc` | C file that contains the categories of libFoo.a that will be member of the unoptimizable library (`lib_ObjC.a`)
+`category-objc-deps.inc` | C file that contains the categories of libFoo.a that will be member of the unoptimizable library (`lib_ObjC.a`)

 A new `MulleObjCLoader+Foo.o` is now compiled.
 It contains only the dependencies for those classes and categories, that have been referenced by the coverage files.

 Assume the generated coverage uses class `Foo.o` but does not include any methods contained in `Foo+Bar.o`.
-Then `class-objc-loader.inc` would reference `Foo.o`, but `category-objc-loader.inc` would be empty.
+Then `class-objc-deps.inc` would reference `Foo.o`, but `category-objc-deps.inc` would be empty.

 ### 4. mulle-objc-optimize creates new libraries